huggingface/diffusers/docs/source/en/using-diffusers/custom_pipeline_examples.md

 </Tip>

 Community pipelines allow you to get creative and build your own unique pipelines to share with the community.
-All community pipelines are stored in the [diffusers/examples/community](https://github.com/huggingface/diffusers/tree/main/examples/community) folder along with inference and training examples for how to use them.
-This guide will showcase some of the community pipelines and hopefully it'll inspire you to create your own (feel free to open a PR with your own pipeline and we will merge it!).
+You can find all community pipelines in the [diffusers/examples/community](https://github.com/huggingface/diffusers/tree/main/examples/community) folder along with inference and training examples for how to use them.
+This guide showcases some of the community pipelines and hopefully it'll inspire you to create your own (feel free to open a PR with your own pipeline and we will merge it!).

 To load a community pipeline, use the `custom_pipeline` argument in [`DiffusionPipeline`] to specify one of the files in [diffusers/examples/community](https://github.com/huggingface/diffusers/tree/main/examples/community):